 The multi-store model of memory, also known as the Atkinson-Shiffrin model, is a cognitive psychology theory that explains how memory functions.
 Proposed by Richard Atkinson and Richard Shiffrin in 1968, this model suggests that memory consists of three separate storage components: sensory memory, short-term memory (STM), and long-term memory (LTM).
 Each component has distinct characteristics in terms of capacity, duration, and function.
 The model explains how information flows from one stage to another, emphasizing the importance of attention and rehearsal in memory processing.

 This model was revolutionary because it provided a clear and structured framework for understanding the complexities of human memory.
-Prior to the multi-store model, memory was often treated as a single, monolithic entity.
+Think about it: prior to the multi-store model, memory was often treated as a single, monolithic entity.
 Atkinson and Shiffrin's model highlighted that memory is not just one process but a series of interconnected stages, each playing a crucial role in how we encode, store, and retrieve information.
 This model is a cornerstone in the field of cognitive psychology and continues to influence memory research today.

 Comprehensive Overview